Style Guide for Tallahassee Community College Materials

 Between and Among

 Something may occur between two people, but among three.
-“There is a strong bond between Dean Finkelstein and Dean Banocy-Payne” but “There is a strong bond among Dean Finkelstein, Dean Brown and Dean Banocy-Payne.”
+“There is a strong bond between Dean Finkelstein and Dean Banocy-Payne,” but “There is a strong bond among Dean Finkelstein, Dean Stewart and Dean Banocy-Payne.”

 Capitol or Capital